 Ovarian cysts and masses can be a danger to a woman’s health and should never be ignored.
 An ovarian cyst is a fluid-filled sac that develops on the ovaries.
 Cysts are fairly common in menstruating women and become less common after menopause.

 Ovarian masses are growths on or in the ovaries.
-At times it may be referred to as a pelvic mass.
+At times, it may be referred to as a pelvic mass.
 “Pelvic mass” is a general term for any growth or tumor in the pelvis.
 They can be cystic (cystadenoma), solid (fibroma), or both.
 A pelvic mass can be cancerous (malignant) or noncancerous (benign).

-Ovarian cysts are generally full of fluid or tissue while ovarian tumors are generally solid masses.
+Ovarian cysts are generally full of fluid or tissue, while ovarian tumors are generally solid masses.

 What are the ovaries?